 Dentures – McKinney, TX

 Tooth loss can significantly impact your day to day life.
-Whether you’ve lost just one tooth or a full row of teeth, the Marble Dental Care team is here to help put the smile back on your face.
-In our state-of-the-art dental office in McKinney, we offer a wide range of tooth replacement options from fixed bridges and dentures to complex dental implant supported prosthetics.
+Whether you’ve lost just one tooth or a full row of teeth, the Marble Dental McKinney team is here to help put the smile back on your face.
+In our state-of-the-art dental office, we offer a wide range of tooth replacement options, from fixed bridges and dentures to complex dental implant supported prosthetics.
 When you’re ready to get started putting the smile back on your face, give our team a call today.
 We’ll schedule a tooth-replacement consultation appointment to review your options and partner with you to create a restoration plan that will deliver a picture-perfect smile you’ll be proud to share.

 Partial dentures are tooth replacement prosthetics used to fill the gaps in your smile following the loss of multiple consecutive and nonconsecutive missing teeth.
 A gum colored base is molded to fit between remaining teeth.
 Then, the replacement teeth are attached to the base material seamlessly closing the gaps in your smile.
 The entire prosthetic is anchored to surrounding healthy teeth with clasps.